-Two exceedances of turbidity were recorded at M_Marsh and TTC.
-Nine exceedances of suspended solids were recorded at KLW, TTC, M_Coral and KS.
-Six exceedances of ammonia nitrogen were recorded at M_Marsh, TTC and KS.
-Moreover, eight exceedances of chlorophyll a were recorded at M_Marsh, TTC, M_BP and KS.
-Exceedances were mainly due to the natural variation of the marine water and considered non-project related.
+One exceedance of turbidity was recorded at KLW.
+Two exceedances of suspended solids were recorded at KLW and KS.
+Seven exceedances of ammonia nitrogen were recorded at M_Marsh, TTC, M_BP, M_Coral and KS.
+Two exceedances of total inorganic nitrogen were recorded at TTC and KS.
+Moreover, four exceedances of chlorophyll a were recorded at TTC and KS.
+Exceedances were considered due to the natural variation of the marine water and non-project related.